dcubasoy/puppeteer-theater/README.md

 Create these resources or you wont see anything except the console.

-Bots I've added for demo/baseline purposes:
+#### Bots I've added for demo/baseline purposes:
-`/bots/run/experian-extractor`
+`/bots/run/experian-extractor`: Extracts credit report from Experian + score.
-`/bots/run/creditkarma-extractor`: Extracts
+`/bots/run/creditkarma-extractor`: Extracts credit report from CreditKarma account + score.
 `/bots/run/facebook-signin`: Signs in using credentials, just grabs the session for now.
 Adding data extraction/more layers at some point.
 `/bots/run/paypal-signin` : Signs in using credentials, extracts data from account, saves session for later use.